tmecklem/realtime-web/slides/index.md

 _backgroundColor: #190641
 _color: white
 -->
-# Designing Realtime Web Apps
+# Designing Real-time Web Apps
-##### Katie Pohlman & Tim Mecklem
+##### Tim Mecklem
+##### VP of Engineering & Delivery

 ---

 <iframe src="https://wall.sli.do/event/m8rbTQytmGvESi6kW9HjF5?section=97e4b684-b7ed-41cf-9917-b60f4a485ca2" style="height:33rem;"></iframe>

 <!--
-(Tim)

 Let's start today's real-time talk with a little real-time poll.
 What is your primary role in software development?

+Any embedded devs?
+Ok good or uh-oh.

+Have to spend the first 30 mintues of the talk arguing about what real-time means.
+To be clear, this talk is about building web apps that adapt to data that changes in real-time, not building hard real time software for specialty hardware and operating systems.
+If you're here for that, you'll find that despite my IoT experience I'm woefully unprepared for that battle.

 Thank you for those answers.
 I think we have a little something for everyone today, so let's get started!
  -->

 ---